INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 	}
 }
 ```

-*We could chose other names for intermediate variables, to avoid usage of `this`.
+> *We could've chosen other names for intermediate variables to avoid usage of `this`.
 Its up to you.*